The Economics

 The shape of the whole business

-That is the entire business in one paragraph.
+That is the entire business on one page: build, serve, allocate, beat the clock.
 Everything that follows is a consequence of it.
-Ledger 2 shows how labs report these costs and revenues — and how the reporting can mislead.
+Ledger 2 shows how labs report these costs and revenues, and how the reporting can mislead.
 Ledger 3 takes this exact shape and asks what happens when you run it not once but every year, each time building a model ten times larger.
 The rest of the booklet follows the same machine outward, into the strange economics it produces at scale.

 Reading the Books